EliasWatson/blog/src/content/post/jj_rebase_rename.md

     ├─╯  Edit A & B
     ○  tsokkvqk ewatson@example.com 2025-05-23 09:57:54 old-main 9d9a3630

-Next, create a new rev, `jj restore` from the first rev on the original branch, and run your renaming script.
+Next, create a new change, `jj restore` from the first change on the original branch, and run your renaming script.

     $ jj new
     Working copy  (@) now at: wskxplyw 6313015d (empty) (no description set)